starwarsgeek1138/smt-pod/about/index.md

 # About

 _SMT-V_ is the open-access, peer-reviewed video journal of the Society for Music Theory.
 Founded in 2014, _SMT-V_ publishes video essays that showcase research in music theory in a dynamic, audiovisual format, presented so as to have the potential to engage both specialists within the field as well as interested viewers outside the music theory community.
-The journal features a supportive and collaborative production process, and publishes three to four videos per year.
+The journal features a supportive and collaborative production process, and publishes three to five videos per year.

 ### Organization